 The route does get more challenging as you get closer to Zennor, but the wild scenery becomes more spectacular.
 Plus, you can reward yourself with a well-deserved meal at the Tinner’s Arms – you won’t be disappointed!
 After your delicious meal, either retrace your steps or catch a bus back to St Ives.

-Dog-Friendly coastal walks near St Ives: The St Ives to Lelant walk
+3. The St Ives to Lelant walk – a dog friendly walk

 Four-legged friends adore holidaying in Cornwall.
 With miles of coastal paths and vast sandy beaches to explore, St Ives offers some fantastic dog walks.
 Energetic pooches would certainly enjoy the previous walk, and the Tinner’s Arms is dog-friendly too.
 But if you’re looking for something a bit less challenging, why not embark on the St Ives to Lelant coastal walk?